"""Calculate, convert, and reduce phasor coordinates.

 - :py:func:`phasor_from_signal`

-- synthesize signals from phasor coordinates or lifetimes:
+- synthesize signals from phasor coordinates:

 - :py:func:`phasor_to_signal`